TailAdmin/free-react-tailwind-admin-dashboard/README.md

 To learn more about pro version features and pricing, visit our [pricing page](https://tailadmin.com/pricing).

 ## Changelog

+### Version 2.0.2 - [March 25, 2025]

+- Upgraded to React 19
+- Included overrides for packages to prevent peer dependency errors.
+- Migrated from react-flatpickr to flatpickr package for React 19 support

 ### Version 2.0.1 - [February 27, 2025]